 Any missing projects or website parts that are not done yet?
-Just iterate later on after go live.
+Just iterate later on after going live.
 This will allow you to take steps forward and optimize each time you work on it.
 And you can work on it whenever you want and feel good about it.
 No stress.

 There was a time, I used to create about 30 portfolio design versions because I wasn’t happy with it anymore a few weeks later.
 Some of them have been already developed.
 But I started from scratch again and again.
 Exactly that kept me away from launching it.
 Commit to the one you like and stick with it until it’s completely done.
 Set yourself a challenging deadline for your final design.
 And after that, another one for putting it online.
 That helps you massively with your productivity.
 Btw, this mindset also helps a lot with all other projects.
 Check out this article to find out more.

 Inspiration is important, but can also be dangerous at the same time.
 You might look for inspiration before you start your projects, which is pretty normal and good.
-That can be on Dribbble, Pinterest, Behance or on other platforms like Awwwards or SiteInspire.
-Where its crucial not to seek out for inspiration is at that time, when you think your personal website's design is done.
-You might see another nice website somewhere and think, hmmm I also want to build a website like this, so let's wipe out your latest portfolio designs and start from scratch.
+That can be on Dribbble, Pinterest, Behance, or on other platforms like Awwwards or SiteInspire.
+Where it’s crucial not to seek out inspiration is at that time, when you think your personal website’s design is done.
+You might see another nice website somewhere and think, hmmm I also want to build a website like this, so let’s wipe out your latest portfolio designs and start from scratch.
 Now, it happened.
-That moment which prevents you (happened to me a few times) from putting it out there.
+That moment prevents you (happened to me a few times) from putting it out there.
 As I already wrote above, commitment is all about it.
 In the end, it all comes down to committing and getting shit done.